 I had to bridge the distance I had with my body.

-Distancing myself from body during and after my assault was a tactic that deeply aided in my survival and my coping.
-However, a significant part of my healing has been finding ways to flow back in to my body.
+Distancing myself from my body during and after my assault was a tactic that deeply aided in my survival and my coping.
+However, a significant part of my healing has been in finding ways to flow back into my body.

-For myself, and others I’m in community with, this process has looked so madifferent in many ways – dancing, staring in the mirror, body paint, substance use, breathing exercises, certain types of sex, energy work, writing ‘mine’ again and again on different body parts…
+For me, and others I’m in community with, this process has looked so many different ways: dancing, staring in the mirror, body paint, substance use, breathing exercises, certain types of sex, energy work, writing “mine” again and again on different body parts.

 I vividly remember the first time I started doing yoga.
 The first couple weeks I found myself overcome with the strongest desire to weep whenever we would do shavasana.
-This practice that asked me to bring awareness and breath and presence to my body – it unearthed so much in me.
-Connecting with my body, also meant/means connecting with all of those things I been holding in my body and trying to ignore.
+This practice that asked me to bring awareness and breath and presence to my body — it unearthed so much in me.
+I learned that connecting with my body also means connecting with all those things I’d been holding in and trying to ignore.

 I had to learn to associate my body with different memories and experiences.

 Flesh memories are so real.
 Our bodies hold on to trauma.
 My body had become a reminder of what had happened to me.
-I have had to acknowledge that fact and continuously and gently try to shift it.
+I’ve had to acknowledge that fact and continuously, gently try to shift it.

 Under the best circumstances, our relationships with our bodies are complicated.
-This is especially true depending on which kind of bodies and identities we have and becomes even more entangled after traumas.
+This is especially true depending on which kind of bodies and identities we have and becomes even more entangled after exposure to trauma.

-One day, I was sitting on a porch with this girl I had just met and in the middle of our conversation she said, “…like that time I was raped.”
-I had never heard anyone talk about sexual violence before so openly.
+One day, I was sitting on a porch with this girl I’d just met, and in the middle of our conversation she said, “…like that time I was raped.”
+I had never heard anyone talk about sexual violence so openly before.
 This was years before the #MeToo movement, so I hadn’t really heard anyone talk about it in general outside of therapy.

 Here she was smoking a cigarette, drinking a PBR, talking to me about things I could only whisper to my therapist behind closed doors.
 Since that moment, I’ve talked about it a lot more.
 I’ve told some people, didn’t tell others, disclosed openly in public spaces, shared my story anonymously.
 Sometimes it’s easy.
 Sometimes it’s incredibly difficult.